bbsimonbb/queryfirst-site/docs/v2-breaking-changes.md

 # Version 2 Breaking Changes

 Version 2 marks a turning point for QueryFirst.
 We've taken the source private.
 We've got a load of new features, and some breaking changes, and we're going to start charging for a premium version.
 After 6 years as an open source project, the goal is to try something else to build momentum around the project.
+There lots we'd love to do, but it depends on a revenue stream.
+The free version will do everything essential.
+New version 2 features like dynamic order-by, expando params and typescript generation will go into the premium version.

-**TL;dr [Use this](https://www.nuget.org/api/v2/package/net.queryfirst.QueryfirstMigrate/1.0.0) migration tool to convert your projects.**
+**TL;dr [Use this](https://github.com/bbsimonbb/QueryFirstMigrate) migration tool to convert your projects.**

 ## Breaking Changes